Using the API

 409 |

-Conflict — e.g. email address already registered |
+Conflict, for example an email address that is already registered |

 422 |

-Validation error — request was understood but values are invalid |
+Validation error.
+Request was understood but values are invalid |

 Authentication-specific error codes: